cs480x-21c/02-DataVis-5Ways/README.md

 ![google](img/chart-google.png)

-However, I did find that Google has documentation to create the charts with JavaScript!
+However, I did find that Google has documentation to create the charts with JavaScript (https://developers.google.com/chart/interactive/docs/gallery/bubblechart#javascript)!
 It was pretty cool and I am glad that I looked into it.
 It was fairly simple to add things to the graph, but I can see how it can get very difficult to do specific things to the graphs.
 It wasn't too bad to recreate the chart, but I can see how it can get confusing real quick if you want to create your own.

 ![google-upgrade](img/google.gif)